 Children and Students

 We want to ensure that children and students fully understand what baptism means and how it is separate from salvation.
-Please download the appropriate packet below and complete it with your child or student.
-You will need to submit the completed packet at the Connection Center or Lifeguard Station two weeks prior to the baptism.
+They will work with parent(s) and Ministry Leaders through the baptism process.
 The week before our baptism, one of our leaders will sit down for a short interview with your child or student.
 If the process is not completed, or if your child or student does not appear to fully understand baptism, they may be scheduled for a future baptism event.

 Are You Ready to Get Baptized?

 The baptism process at Epic has been designed to be both simple and meaningful.
-If you are interested in getting baptized, please complete the registration form below.
+If you are interested in getting baptized, please complete the registration form and briefly share your story.
+We believe that everyone who has placed their faith in Jesus Christ has a story worth sharing and we would love to capture and share at our main services.
 We will contact you prior to the baptism to make sure you have all of the necessary details.
 If you have any questions at all, please do not hesitate to contact us.